egidehirwa/egidehirwa/README.md

 ## Hi there 👋, my name is Egide

-I am learning how to code in public so you can follow my progress on twitter.
+I just finished my and l'm looking for an internship.

 ## My Focus
-- 🌱 I’m currently learning Web Dev at Hack Your Future.
+- 🌱 Training what l have learned.

 ## Random Things About Me